On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Points in disks in extensions of the base field

-\begin{coro} Let $K$ be a finite extension of $\Q_p$.
+\begin{coro} Let $K$ be an algebraic extension of $\Q_p$.
 Let $D$ be a disk defined over $K$.
 Suppose that $D$ contains an element $a$ such that $[K(a):K] = n$.
 Then the minimal degree over $K$ of an element of $D$ is of the form $p^t$ for some $t \leq v_p(n)$. \end{coro}

 \begin{proof} It follows from Lemma \ref{Benedetto} that the minimal degree over $K$ of an element of $D$ is a power of $p$.
 On the other hand, applying Lemma \ref{Benedetto} to $a$, we get an element of degree at most $p^s$ for $s = v_p(n)$.
 Hence the minimal degree is of the form $p^t$ for some $t \leq s$. \end{proof}